 Preparedness planning is not an exact science, but it does have elemental processes that can be used to shape the desired direction of a response by focusing your development of pre-planned actions that assist in establishing clear goals and achievable objectives.
-Preparedness processes involve deciding in advance what must be done, how to do it, when to do it, and by whom it should be done.
-It should be done carefully and systematically.
-Thus, a truly successful response organization is one that enhances its ability to accomplish predetermined Critical Success Factors discussed in Section 1F - Measurement Process.
+The preparedness process involves deciding in advance what must be done, how to do it, when to do it, and by whom it should be done.
+It should be done carefully and systematically to increase the likelihood of a successful response.
+Thus, a truly successful response organization is one that enhances its ability to accomplish predetermined Critical Success Factors discussed in Section F - Measurement Process.